 In extreme cases, the plant may stop growing or putting out new leaves altogether.
 The pothos leaves may drop off in response to the light stress, and the soil may stay moist for weeks on end, indicating the roots have stopped taking up water due to a lack of photosynthesis.
 Consider pruning your pothos plant as well to remove past prime or decaying foliage.

-The Best Light Exposure for Pothos Plants Grown Indoors
+The Best Light Exposure

 Pothos can handle moderate light and even low light if all other conditions are met.
 However, their preferred lighting conditions are bright indirect light for most of the day.
 They can even handle some direct morning sunlight for quicker and bigger growth but will struggle in any midday or afternoon direct sun.